 The personal monitoring results for on-board and onshore workers are presented in Tables 10 and 11 for the vapour samples.
 The measurements revealed that benz[a]pyrene was below quantitation levels in both the on-board and onshore samples and that pyrene could only be detect in 2 of 5 on-board personal samples at levels of 0.05 and 0.06 μg/m3.
 In the German reference document TRGS 910, a tolerance level of 700 ng/m3 and an acceptance level of 70 ng/m3 are presented for benz[a]pyrene; all but one of the concentrations calculated to correspond to the LOQ were below the acceptance level (Tables 10, 11) benz[a]pyrene).
 A specific OEL for pyrene does not exist but there is a limit for coal tar pitch volatiles, which has a TWA value of 0.2 mg/m3 for the sum total of anthracene, benzo[a]pyrene, phenanthrene, acridine, chrysene, and pyrene in the benzene soluble fraction.
 This value is recognized in the US, Singapore, South Korea, and New Zealand, but a comparable value is not available for Europe (GESTIS, 2014b).
 A somewhat smaller value of 0.14 mg/m3 has been promulgated in Ireland.
 Regardless of the basis for comparison, the pyrene exposures for on-board and onshore personnel were at least 2 orders of magnitude below the OELs of critical concern.

 As expected from an examination of the condensate measurements, naphthalene levels were higher than for pyrene or benzo[a]pyrene.
 Workers on-board the barges displayed personal naphthalene exposure levels up to 0.20 mg/m3 (199 μg/m3).
 Numerous countries within the EU have established an exposure limit of 50–53 mg/m3 for naphthalene.
 Austria, France, Italy, Ireland, Sweden, Switzerland, and The Netherlands have established an 8-hr TWA limit of 50 mg/m3, which is the most applicable standard for evaluating occupational health risk (GESTIS, 2014b).
 German reference document TRGS 900 presents an OEL value of 0.5 mg/m3.
 Naphthalene aerosol was found at measurable levels in single personal sample for an on-board worker at a value of 0.004 μg/m3, with the remainder of the samples being below the quantitation limit (Appendix 1).
 The European Commission’s Scientific Committee on Occupational Exposure Limits (SCOEL) has deferred establishing an OEL for naphthalene until more information becomes available on its carcinogenic potential (EC, 2010).
+Based on more recent data, the Health Council of The Netherlands has decided that naphthalene is not classifiable as to its carcinogenic properties since, despite its being a rodent carcinogen, evidence strongly supports the notion that naphthalene is not carcinogenic to humans (Health Council of The Netherlands, 2012; Bailey et al., 2015).
 The average naphthalene exposure concentration for the five on-board operators was 65.18 μg/m3, which is more than 700-fold lower than an OEL of 50 mg/m3 and also well below the German OEL.

-Table 10 Aromatic hydrocarbon vapour exposures for on-board workers*†
+Table 10 Aromatic hydrocarbon vapour exposures for on-board workers*